dtackett/sivinolk/README.md

 # sivinolk cljs

+This is a work in progress.
+Any feedback and comments would be greatly appreciated.
+I would not recommend anyone to use this softare for much of anything a this point.

 This is an experiment in using [Pixi.js](http://www.pixijs.com/) and [ClojureScript](http://clojurescript.com/) to create a Component Entity System based game.

 ## Prerequisites